delatars/CgpDrweb/README.md

 - Configure script vars according your parameters
 - Go to Communigate Pro web interface (http://localhost:8020)
 - Switch to Setting -> Mail -> Rules
-- Create rule such as example:
+- Create rule to prevent mail loop such as example:
     - DATA
-        - Any Recipient in     *@domain.com
-        - Message Size  less than   32768
-        - Header Field   is not     X-Spam-Status*
+        - Header Field   is not     X-Spam-Connection*
     - ACTION
-        - Execute      /path to your script/CGP.py
+        - Execute      /path to your script/cgp.py
         - Discard